RodrigoNaves/ginan-bitbucket-update-tests/README.md

     $ make pea -j 2
     $ make pod -j 2

-This should create executables in the `bin` directory of GINAN.
+This should create executables in the `bin` directory of Ginan.

 Check to see if you can execute the PEA: